yagna-bork/yagna-bork/README.md

-### Hi there :wave: I'm Yagna
+### :wave: Hi there i'm Yagna

-## I'm a graduate :man_student: from University of Warwick, BSc Computer Science :classical_building:
+## I'm a graduate :man_student: from the University of Warwick, BSc Computer Science :classical_building:

 > :bangbang: I'm currently learning more about _React Native_, _GraphQL_ and _Docker_ :whale: </br >
 > :octocat: Looking to contrabute more to open source projects </br >